Factbox: What will British PM May's successor do about Brexit?

 “Any prime minister who promised to leave the EU by a specific date – without the time to renegotiate and pass a new deal – would, in effect, be committing to a general election the moment parliament tried to stop it.
 And trying to deliver no deal through a general election is not a solution; it is political suicide,” he wrote.

-“A different deal is, therefore, the only solution – and what I will pursue if I am leader.
-That means negotiations that take us out of the customs union while generously respecting legitimate concerns about the Irish border.
-Technology offers great promise with ‘intelligent borders’.”
+“A different deal is, therefore, the only solution ...
+That means negotiations that take us out of the customs union while generously respecting legitimate concerns about the Irish border.”

+He has not however entirely ruled out a no-deal exit, saying he could consider it as a last resort.

 Hunt was educated at Oxford.
 He speaks fluent Japanese.

-A former diplomat who once walked 6,000 miles across Iran, Afghanistan, Pakistan, India and Nepal, Stewart was promoted to International Development Secretary this month.
+A former diplomat who once walked 6,000 miles across Iran, Afghanistan, Pakistan, India and Nepal, Stewart was recently promoted to International Development Secretary.

 Stewart was first elected to parliament in 2010 and backed remaining in the EU in the 2016 referendum.
 He opposes a “no deal” exit and has been a vocal advocate of May’s deal with Brussels.

-On Brexit: He told Sky News on Sunday that he favored a “pragmatic, moderate Brexit”.
+On Brexit: He told Sky News that he favored a “pragmatic, moderate Brexit”.

 He said he would not seek to change May’s withdrawal agreement which has been rejected by parliament three times and said anyone who said they could do so by October was “deluding themselves or deluding the country”.